opendistro-for-elasticsearch/opendistro-build/release-notes/opendistro-for-elasticsearch-release-notes-1.12.0.md

 ## Release Details

-Open Distro for Elasticsearch 1.11.0 includes the following breaking changes, features, enhancements, bug fixes, infrastructure, documentation, maintenance, and refactoring updates.
+Open Distro for Elasticsearch 1.12.0 includes the following breaking changes, features, enhancements, bug fixes, infrastructure, documentation, maintenance, and refactoring updates.

 ## BREAKING CHANGES
+* We have renamed all the Kibana Plugins with camelCase naming convention.
+You can find the full list of names [here](https://opendistro.github.io/for-elasticsearch-docs/docs/kibana/plugins/#plugin-compatibility)

 ## FEATURES